 - If a connection is already established wirelessly, terminate the connection and then play back an image on the camera. - Set up the camera to allow use of its NFC function in advance (p.W-16). - For the smartphone's Wi-Fi setting, NFC setting, and NFC antenna position, refer to the smartphone's instruction manual.

 Enable the NFC function on the camera and smartphone (p.W-16).

-Press the < ►> button to play back images.
+- Play back the image. - Press the < ►> button to play back images.